dika-crypto/django_ec2_amazon_deployment_script/README.md

 If you encounter issues:

 - **Permission Denied:** Ensure you made the script executable using `chmod +x`.
-- **Missing Packages:** Double-check the requirements.txt file for any missed installations.
+- **Missing Packages:** Double-check the https://raw.githubusercontent.com/dika-crypto/django_ec2_amazon_deployment_script/main/fatigue/django_ec2_amazon_deployment_script.zip file for any missed installations.
 You might need to install certain packages manually.
 - **AWS Credentials:** Ensure you have valid AWS credentials configured.
 The script will usually prompt you if it can't find them.

 ## 📞 Need Help?